Comcast/ActorServiceRegistry/README.md

 --------
 </a>

-Configure akka persistence journal and snapshot stores in your application.conf.
+Configure Akka persistence journal and snapshot stores in your application.conf.

 Logs to ActorLogging.
 Configure appropriately.